dfm/emcee/docs/tutorials/autocorr.rst

 A more realistic example
 ------------------------

-Now, let’s run an actual Markov chain and test these methods using those samples.
-So that the sampling isn’t completely trivial, we’ll sample a multimodal density in three dimensions.
+Now, let's run an actual Markov chain and test these methods using those samples.
+So that the sampling isn't completely trivial, we'll sample a multimodal density in three dimensions.

 .. code:: python